fury-gl/fury/docs/source/posts/2020/2020-04-09-release-announcement.rst

     :start-after: --------------
     :end-before: Details

-.. note:: The complete release notes is available :ref:`here <releasev0.5.1>`
+.. note:: The complete release notes are available :ref:`here <releasev0.5.1>`

 **To upgrade or install FURY**